 Matrimonial Disputes definition

-Matrimonial Disputes means disputes concerning all marriages recognized by law; family disputes; divorce actions; enforcement of divorce settlement agreements; maintenance suits; rights of access to children; custody cases, protection orders and drafting of Ante Nuptial Contracts.
+Matrimonial Disputes means disputes concerning all marriages recognized by law; family disputes; divorce actions; enforcement of divorce settlement agreements; maintenance suits; rights of access to children; custody cases, protection orders and drafting standard Ante Nuptial Contracts.

 Matrimonial Disputes means disputes concerning